 The sensors are small and can be mounted to a wall or placed on a flat surface.
 Like the fall sensor, Aloe Care Health provides adhesive material.
 The motion sensors come with their own setup guide that includes step-by-step instructions to pair them with the Smart Hub.
 This is done through the Aloe Care app.

 One drawback is the sensors are not rechargeable and run on two AA batteries.
-We like that Aloe Care Health provides a pair of double AA batteries with your motion sensors, but you’re responsible for replacing them after the batteries die.
+We like that Aloe Care Health provides a pair of AA batteries with your motion sensors, but you’re responsible for replacing them after the batteries die.

 We confirmed with a customer service representative that the original AA batteries should last about a year.
 When the batteries die, the motion sensors are listed as “offline” on the Aloe Care app, but you won’t receive a low battery notification as you would for the Smart Hub and Mobile Companion Go.

 Because there is no low battery warning, we suggest keeping extra AA batteries on hand so the motion sensors don’t remain offline for long.
 If you are a caregiver, confirm with the person in your care that they always have at least two extra AA batteries.

 The fall sensors and motion sensors are included in the Total Care package

 How to purchase an Aloe Care Health medical alert system

 You can purchase an Aloe Care Health package on the brand’s website or over the phone.
 If you choose to order your package online, you’ll create an account before completing your purchase.

 Your account will include the name and contact information of the person helping you set up your medical alert system.
 Even if you plan to set up your system on your own, our Reviews Team recommends inputting your primary emergency contact here since this is a required field.